Tasleem0501/Tasleem0501/README.md

 ### **Hi there, I'm Tasleem Shaik!** 👋

-A passionate **Data Science & AI enthusiast** with a love for transforming raw data into actionable insights.
-My journey revolves around exploring the power of data to drive innovation, optimize processes, and solve real-world challenges.
+A passionate **Data Science & AI enthusiast** with a love for transforming raw data into whatever you want or I want mostly it's you though.
+My journey revolves around solving new problems created by new technologies which is so much fun.

 🔍 **Interests:**
 - **Machine Learning** & **Deep Learning**